MileHacker Logo

 Common tourist mistakes and how to avoid them

-• Not having a designated driver: Wine tasting involves alcohol.
+• Not possessing a designated driver: Wine tasting involves alcohol.
 Always arrange for a non-drinking designated driver or book a professional wine tour to maintain safety.
 Driving under the influence creates a serious risk.

 • Underestimating distances: Although the valley may appear compact on a map, travel between different American Viticultural Areas (AVAs) or towns can consume time due to winding roads.
-Plan your routes to refrain from excessive back-and-forth travel.
+Plan your routes to abstain from excessive back-and-forth travel.

 Phrases that impress locals